RaffiBienz/skidroad_finder/README.md

 docker run -v ${PWD}/wd:/skidroad_finder/wd -v ${PWD}/results:/road_finder/results skidroad_finder
 ```

-This starts a docker container which automatically executes the calculations and shuts down the container, when it is finished.
-You can then find the model outputs in the results folder.
+This starts a docker container which automatically executes the calculations and shuts down the container when it is finished.
+You then can find the model outputs in the results folder.

 Final Result: